What Is Creationism?

 Note: That last point is one of the defining characteristics, or distinctions between all other ‘creation-isms’ and ‘young earth creationism’.

-In order to believe that the earth is billions of years old, in principle, is to adopt the secular view of earth’s geological history which necessarily includes their interpretation of the rock layers, the fossils and everything else.
+In order to believe that the earth is billions of years old, requires a secular view of earth’s geological history.
+This includes their interpretation of the rock layers, the fossils and everything else.

 This means that, pretty much all of the ‘old earth’ interpretations of Genesis chapter 1 are forced to accept billions of years of death and suffering before Adam’s original sin.